220919-Reston-Java-React-AWS/Javawockeez-PJ3-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To run this on your own machine, simply download the code and its dependencies.

-### Additional Scripts
+### Additional Packages
-Below is a list of the dependencies for this application.\
+Below is a list of the dependencies for this application.
 - @emotion/react@11.10.4
 - @emotion/styled@11.10.4
 - @mui/icons-material@5.10.9